KeithDinh/Amazon-Clone-Challenge/README.md

     npm i axios
     npm i moment

-HAT I LEARNED FROM THIS TUTORIALS:
+WHAT I LEARNED FROM THIS TUTORIALS:

 Naming Convention: BEM